- THEME PARK

 - GIFT VOUCHERS

-Tayto Park has joined the World Land Trust (WLT) and the British and Irish Association of Zoos and Aquariums (BIAZA) in launching the ‘BIAZA Buy an Acre Challenge’.
-We are asking our visitors to help us protect precious habitat in the Sierra Gorda Biosphere Reserve in central Mexico.
+Tayto Park in conjunction with the World Land Trust (WLT) and the British and Irish Association of Zoos and Aquariums (BIAZA) participated in the ‘BIAZA Buy an Acre Challenge’ in the Sierra Gorda Biosphere Reserve.

 Amur Leopard and Tiger Alliance (ALTA)

 Tayto Park is proud that we have donated more than €30,500 to ALTA to date with over €7,300 donated in 2016.
 Tayto Park will continue to support this important conservation organisation as long as funding is needed to protect the critically endangered Amur Leopard and the endangered Amur Tiger.

 100% of all donations given to the Amur Leopard and Tiger Alliance (ALTA) go directly to field work this year our funds are being used as part of the World Conservation Society (WCS) China projects.
 We support population monitoring in Hunchun Nature Reserve, of both tigers and leopards.
 This is especially important as the numbers of both species are growing in this region, so this area will be crucial to their long-term persistence, especially for the leopards.

 Funding also helps ALTA to compensate deer farmers who lose livestock to leopards and tigers and is essential for human/animal conflict resolution.

 National Biodiversity Data Centre – Citizen Science Programme

 In 2013, Tayto Park joined the National Biodiversity Data Centre (NBDC) and their citizen science project known as the Bumblebee Monitoring Scheme.